hikari-ai/jetson-packages-family/src/content/docs/compose/install-theme.md

 ---
 title: "Install theme"
 weight: 2
-description: >
-  This page tells you how to get started with the Compose theme.
+description: "This page tells you how to get started with the Compose theme."
 ---

 ### Prerequisites